Table of Contents

 OSC0 is the oscillator for the delay lines.
 It is configured as a 25kHz RC oscillator.
 It has 2 outputs.
 One divided by 4 and one divided by 64.

 CNT4/DLY4 is configured as a delay of ~50ms.
 It is triggered on both rising and faling edges.
 Any change on the input needs to be stable for ~50ms to follow through.
 This is a deglitch filter.
-After that we have very clean reset singlas no matter where they come from on the VIC20.
+After that we have very clean reset signals, no matter where they come from on the VIC20.

 This deglitched RESET is feed into two additional delay blocks CNT2/DLY2 and CNT3/DLY3.
 They are also triggered on both rising and faling edges.
 The CNT2/DLY2 has a delay of 500ms and the CNT3/DLY3 has 1s.

-So a long press will follow through on CNT2/DLY2 after 500ms and CNT3/DLY3 after 1s.
+That means a long press will follow through on CNT2/DLY2 after 500ms and CNT3/DLY3 after 1s.

 If the reset was a extended press, then nDISABLE5 is activated.
 This temporarily disables BLK5.
 After another second after RESET goes high, CBT3/DLY3 also goes high and BLK5 is enabled again.
-But during that time the Kernal has missed any cartridge image in BLK5 and skipped it, exiting top BASIC.
+But during that time the Kernal has missed any cartridge image in BLK5 and skipped it, exiting to BASIC.

 For a short press neither CNT2/DLY3 nor CNR3/DLY3 will engage.